AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/ExternalDataSource/README.md

-That’s exactly the right move for the book.

-Chapter 11’s purpose is **integrating external inputs**, not teaching how to write a transmitter tool.
-Showing the code would just dilute the main thread.

-A short, practical sidebar keeps readers focused and still lets them use the tool immediately.

-Here’s a book-ready sidebar you can drop in with minimal editing.

----

-## Sidebar: Generating Synthetic Sensor Data
+# Generating Synthetic Sensor Data

-To test the system without physical hardware, the repository includes a small utility program called `weather_tx` that generates synthetic sensor data and transmits it to the system.
+To test the system without physical hardware, the repository provides this small utility program called `external_data_source` that generates synthetic sensor data and transmits it to the system.

 This tool runs on the host and sends measurements over either UDP or a virtual UART created with `socat`.